-NextWoo is a popular all-purpose WordPress plugins and it comes with a large library of pre-built websites you can choose from, including designs specifically for eCommerce.
+NextWoo is a popular all-purpose WordPress plugin and it comes with a large library of pre-built websites you can choose from, including designs specifically for eCommerce.

-NextWoo is a WooCommerce Builder to build Single Product, Cart, Checkout, My Account, Shop Loop, related products, Quick view, Up-sell, Cross sale and so on by Elementor or Gutenberg.
+NextWoo is a WooCommerce Builder to build a Single Product, Cart, Checkout, My Account, Shop Loop, related products, Quick view, Up-sell, Cross sale, and so on by Elementor or Gutenberg.

 Due to Elementor’s popularity, there are many WordPress themes made specifically with support for Elementor and Elementor Pro.
 However, it can be hard to know which will be the best WordPress theme for your needs.